-Let’s build on mindfulness by showing kids how positive affirmations can help improve their lives.
+Let’s build on mindfulness by showing kids how positive affirmations for kids can help improve their lives.
 First, help your kids be aware (mindful) of their self-talk.
 I didn’t figure this out for myself until my thirties (in therapy) so I want my kids to start with this as a core foundation.

 I shared previously that we’ve started with mindfulness training using the MindUp curriculum and other resources.
 Kids need to first be conscious (mindful) of their internal world in order to even know if they can consider changing negative thoughts into positives.

-The goal of mindfulness is to become aware of what is happening at the present moment, including an awareness of inner dialogues, sensory perceptions, and intentional with behaviors.
+The goal of mindfulness is to become aware of what is happening at the present moment, including an awareness of inner dialogues, sensory perceptions, and intentional behaviors.

-Once kids realize what their self talk is, they can consider affirmations.
+Once kids realize what their self-talk is, they can consider affirmations.

 Positive Affirmations for Kids

 Is this true?
-Our self talk often is not positive.
+Our self-talk often is not positive.

 I think it’s true.